Byronic hero: Modernity

-Different iterations of the Byronic Hero are also recognisable in pop culture.
-Many researchers have already connected the figure of the Byronic Hero to mainstream Hollywood characters: Christopher Nolan's interpretation of Bruce Wayne as superhero vigilante Batman has been described as embodying “the dark side of human possibilities”, where his “moral code does not align with the law.”
-Christian Bale's portrayal of the character in the Dark Knight trilogy was described by Nolan as "exactly the balance of darkness and light that we were looking for."
+Different iterations of the Byronic hero are also recognisable in pop culture.
+Many researchers have already connected the figure of the Byronic hero to mainstream Hollywood characters: Christopher Nolan's interpretation of Bruce Wayne as superhero vigilante Batman has been described as embodying "the dark side of human possibilities", where his "moral code does not align with the law".
+Christian Bale's portrayal of the character in the Dark Knight trilogy was described by Nolan as "exactly the balance of darkness and light that we were looking for".
+Author George R. R. Martin has explicitly described Jon Snow from A Song of Ice and Fire and its adaptation Game of Thrones as "the brooding, Byronic, romantic hero whom all the girls love".
 The Star Wars franchise has also repeatedly dealt with themes of temptation and corruption relating to the central conflict between a "Light Side" and a "Dark Side", as embodied by the character of Anakin Skywalker.
 The undisputed villain of the original Star Wars trilogy achieves some sense of redemption when audiences get insight of the manipulation and mind control he became the victim of, which inevitably led him to become the infamous Darth Vader.
-This ambiguity and his close relationship with darkness (literal and figuratively) places him right in the centre of the Byronic Hero archetype.
+This ambiguity and his close relationship with darkness (literal and figuratively) places him right in the centre of the Byronic hero archetype.